The Complete Buyer’s Guide To Choosing The Best Portable Air Conditioner For You

-- Apartment Owners/Tenants – In small apartments the window might not be large enough to fit a unit into.
+- Apartment Owners/Tenants – In small apartments the windows might not be large enough to fit a unit into.
 There may also be issues with the safety of window units on lower level apartments.
-Tenants may also find it hard if, not impossible, to get the landlord’s permission to install these units.
-Finally, it might be the case that there is already air conditioning but it’s BTU rating isn’t high enough to cool the whole apartment and you need a bit of extra cooling in certain rooms.
+Tenants may also find it hard, if not impossible, to get the landlord’s permission to install these units.
+Finally, it might be the case that there is already air conditioning but its BTU rating isn’t high enough to cool the whole apartment and you need a bit of extra cooling in certain rooms.

 - Small Office Workers – There is a growing body of evidence that supports the theory that the temperature of our environment affects our ability to work efficiently.
 With this in mind it could be a good investment for you to get a portable A/C installed in your office.
 You and your co-workers will make less errors and generally get on better together if your body is working at the right temperature.

 - Holiday Home Owners – If you have a summer house that you visit a few times a year then a portable air conditioner is a great idea.
 You can take it with you in the car or van or leave it in your holiday home waiting for you when you are next there.

 - Caravaners – Small portable air conditioners are a great idea for caravans.
 This is particularly true for those who use awnings to extend their living space once they pitch up at a site.
 These awnings can be a heat trap in very hot weather.
 A small portable A/C unit will make it more comfortable so you can enjoy a cool retreat from the hot weather.